starskyreverie/cvplayground.ai/README.md

 ## Future Work

-In the future, I have plans to extend the project to work at the scale of [DINOv2](https://arxiv.org/pdf/2304.07193), but this is very non-trivial.
+In the future, there are plans to extend the project to work at the scale of [DINOv2](https://arxiv.org/pdf/2304.07193), but this is very non-trivial.